shizus/lockblog/README.md

 the event that the user is being pressured to delete the material or if the user has been left unable to publish it.
 It is a collaboration among people who wish to learn certain programming technologies while solving a real-world problem.

-We will be using the following technologies: python, nodejs, gruntjs, sass, git, django, cucumber, and a few api's, including the api of google, facebook, twitter, paypal, stripe and google drive.
+We will be using the following technologies: python, nodejs, gruntjs, sass, git, django, cucumber, docker and a few api's, including the api of google, facebook, twitter, paypal, stripe and google drive.

 Our development team is:
+Gabriel La Torre
+Ignacio Oyarzabal
+Xavier Oyarzabal